This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Diagnostic Knee Arthroscopy

-Diagnostic knee arthroscopy is a procedure to look inside your knee joint.
-An arthroscope is a flexible tube with a light and camera on the end.
-Diagnostic arthroscopy is usually done to check for disease or damage inside your knee.
+A diagnostic knee arthroscopy is a procedure to look inside your knee joint.
+It is usually done to check for disease or damage inside your knee.
+Your healthcare provider may repair damage or take tissue for a biopsy.

 - Blood soaks through your bandage.